LK-Peng/CNN-based-Cloud-Detection-Methods/README.md

 ### Introduction
-This is a PyTorch(1.7.1) implementation of varied convolutional neural networks (CNNs) for cloud detection in Landsat 8 OLI imagery.
-Currently, we train these networks using [L8 Biome](https://landsat.usgs.gov/landsat-8-cloud-cover-assessment-validation-data) dataset.
-The related paper aims to understand the role of receptive field of CNN for cloud detection in Landsat 8 OLI imagery and is under review.
+This is a PyTorch(1.7.1) implementation of **varied convolutional neural networks (CNNs) for cloud detection in Landsat 8 OLI imagery**.
+Currently, we train these networks using [L8 Biome](https://landsat.usgs.gov/landsat-8-cloud-cover-assessment-validation-data) dataset. **The related paper** aims to **understand the role of receptive field of CNN for cloud detection in Landsat 8 OLI imagery** and is under review.